Crypto & Web3 content

 →

 Teams who have tried generic crypto content and found it produced nothing.
-The topics covered what the project wanted to say rather than what anyone outside the project was searching for.
+The topics covered what the project wanted to say rather than what anyone outside the project was searching for or asking questions about.

 What I do